Rhinoplasty (for men)

 You can ask your doctor if any of your habits or lifestyle activities and health may pose you at a greater risk than someone else.

 How much is rhinoplasty for men?

 Insurance companies typically do not cover rhinoplasty unless it is for corrective functional defects caused by an injury or disease.
 But even in these cases it is best to check.
 Pricing varies depending on the extent of the treatment or surgery.
 You can see a list of the approximate prices of each procedure on our current fee schedule.
-Dr. Agullo charges a consultation fee of $100, which is applied to the cost of your treatment.
 Generally speaking, cosmetic plastic surgery is considered “elective” and is not covered by most insurance plans.
 The prices listed on our fee schedule represent the minimum cost of the procedures, including anesthesia and surgical facility fees, medical tests, garments, and recovery products.
 The cost of prescription medications, however, is not included.
 The exact price of each procedure can only be determined after a thorough consultation.
 All fees must be paid in full prior to the scheduled treatment.

 Having a nose job can greatly improve your self-image and confidence, particularly if you have been unhappy with your nose for a long time or feel unconscious about its size, shape or proportion.
 You should go into your rhinoplasty surgery with realistic expectations.